Is a blood pressure of 50/33 good or bad?

 You may be wondering if a blood pressure of 50/33 is considered good or bad or if it's too high, too low, or normal.

-According to the American Heart Association, a blood pressure reading of 50/33 would be considered low blood pressure (hypotension).
-Low blood pressure, or hypotension, is defined by a systolic reading (the top number) of less than 90 and a diastolic reading (the bottom number) of less than 60.
+According to the American Heart Association, a blood pressure reading of 50/33 would be considered hypotension, or low blood pressure.
+Low blood pressure, or hypotension, is defined by a systolic reading (the top number) of less than 90 or a diastolic reading (the bottom number) of less than 60.
 Low blood pressure generally isn't considered an issue unless it causes symptoms (such as dizziness, light-headedness, or fainting) or unless it drops suddenly.

 What is a good blood pressure reading?